 Aeronautica Imperialis - Faction Review - Tau Empire

-The Tau Empire were the third faction to be released for Aeronautica Imperialis and I have always been a fan of this Xenos race.
-In Warhammer 40,000 they are a force that prefers to keep the army at range, has good manoeuvrability but is on the slower side.
+The Tau Empire were the third faction released for Aeronautica Imperialis, and I have always been a fan of this Xenos race.
+In Warhammer 40,000, they are a force that prefers to keep their army at range, with good manoeuvrability but slightly slower overall.
 How do the Air Caste compare to their Fire Caste brethren?

 Faction review links: